 These specific assignments are part of an ongoing effort to provide early intervention when needed and maintain open lines of communication between students, school administrators and the department.
 The department’s school safety program is designed to familiarize youngsters with good safety habits.
 One youth officer oversees all youth-related juvenile investigations, associated court documents related to court referrals, domestic violence awareness programs and a peer jury program.

-The Police Department’s Traffic unit, consisting of a Sergeant, an officer and seven Community Service Officers is responsible for educational and enforcement efforts within the community.
+The Police Department’s Traffic unit, consisting of a Sergeant, an officer and three Community Service Officers is responsible for educational and enforcement efforts within the community.
 The primary goal of these efforts is the promotion of traffic safety (including pedestrians and cyclists) and the reduction of motor vehicle traffic accidents, in particular, those resulting in personal injury.
 The staff works closely with the City’s Transportation Commission to implement recommendations that have been approved by City Council.

 The staff coordinates and monitors the Department’s photo red-light enforcement program and conducts final review of all alleged violations.
 Additional responsibilities include review and approval of valet parking permits, review and recommendations for annual outdoor accessory use permits, review and response to parking citation complaints and research of grant opportunities.